Nutrition For Pregnancy: Before, During & After

 Want to set up your unique prenatal plan?
 I would love to help.

-*Always check with your physician to see what nutrients your body and your baby need.
+Always check with your physician to see what nutrients your body and your baby need.
 Each of us is different and has different needs.
 Above I share my personal recommendation and what has worked for me and my family.
 I can help you put together a supplementation plan based on the feedback from your doctor or medical provider.
 Use the form below to reach me.